-The compartments that house the fuel tank(s) should be rinsed with fresh water to keep salt crystals from forming and corroding the fuel tank(s).
-After rinsing, make sure all water is drained from the compartments.
+The fuel tank compartment should be rinsed with fresh water to keep salt crystals from forming and corroding the fuel tank.
+After rinsing, make sure all water is drained from the compartment.

-Do not use fuel that contains alcohol as it will absorb humidity.
-The resulting condensation will separate from the fuel as winter temperatures drop.
-An accumulation of this condensation can lead to corrosion.
-There are fuel additives available to inhibit condensation.
+Make sure your fuel does not contain alcohol.
+Fuels that contain alcohol will absorb humidity.
+The resulting condensation will separate from the fuel as temperatures drop during the winter months.
+An accumulation of this condensation can lead to fuel corrosion.
+There are also fuel additives available to inhibit condensation.
 Keep tanks full but do not overfill.
 This is also a good time to have your fuel filters/water separators replaced.